dnstock/realty-backend/scripts/cli_reference.md

 # rebuild the app
 docker-compose up --build

-# (from backend dir) build the image with a different environment
+# build the image with a different environment
-docker build --build-arg ENVIRONMENT=production -t realty-backend .
+docker build --build-arg ENVIRONMENT=production -t realty-api .

-# (from backend dir) run the container with a different environment
+# run the container with a different environment
-docker run -e ENVIRONMENT=production -p 8000:8000 realty-backend
+docker run -e ENVIRONMENT=production -p 8000:8000 realty-api

 # =========================
 ## APPLICATION